Some GOP members are beginning to test party loyalty to Trump - ExBulletin

 There is no evidence to support Trump’s claims that the election was stolen.
 Election officials and his own attorney general rejected the idea.
 Trump’s arguments have also been flatly rejected by courts, including judges appointed by the former president.

 Yet dissent from Trump’s election within the GOP remains rare.
-From Ohio to Georgia and Arizona, candidates for Senate, governor and attorney general have fully embraced Trump’s lies as they attempt to win his approval, deflect his fury or gain his base. .
+From Ohio to Georgia and Arizona, candidates for Senate, governor and attorney general have fully embraced Trump’s lies as they attempt to win his approval, deflect his fury or win his base. .
+Those efforts were on full display in Arizona on Saturday night as Trump-endorsed candidates falsely claimed the election was stolen and Trump was the duly elected president.

 In the short term, such positioning can help Republican candidates gain a foothold in often crowded primary fields.
 But there are fears that this could hurt the party in the fall, especially among suburban voters who have become increasingly decisive in recent campaigns.
 The further to the right Republicans now go, the easier it could become for their Democratic rivals to cast them as extremes in a general election.